neeraj2403/Hackathon-dashboard/README.md

 # PRIORITIZATION OF VACCINE DELIVERY
- An interactive Dashboard for priotirising vaccine delivery in India
+ An interactive Dashboard for prioritizing covid19 vaccine delivery in India